-According to the procedure described point by point below, a Multi-Site Attachment Ring (MAR) or Multi-Site Attachment Ring Easy (MARe) is first attached to the measurement site, one small drop of contact liquid is then applied to the center of the sensor and finally the sensor is snapped into the ring.
-Alternatively, you may also click the sensor into the ring first, remove the protective liner of the adhesive tape, and then apply one small drop of contact liquid on the center of the sensor.
-In this case ensure to keep the sensor/ring assembly such that the contact liquid does not run off the sensor face and flip-over the sensor/ring assembly just before attaching it to the skin.
+According to the procedure described point by point below, a Multi-Site Attachment Ring (MAR) or Multi-Site Attachment Ring Easy (MARe) is first attached to the measurement site, 1-2 drops of Contact Gel are then applied to the center of the sensor and finally the sensor is snapped into the ring.
+Alternatively, you can apply 1-2 drops of Contact Gel to the skin area in the center of the attachment ring.